-- The violin and viola/cello/bass MP3s are included on the disc that accompanies the violin, viola, and cello/bass books. - Each Fiddle tune has four tracks on the disc: a complete track and a backing track in each key. - The tracks for the violin book start with V #.
+- The violin and viola/cello/bass MP3s are included with the online media. - Each Fiddle tune has four tracks: a complete track and a backing track in each key. - The tracks for the violin book start with V #.
 The tracks for the viola, cello/bass books start with VCB #.
 Often the violin keys are a fifth higher than the viola/cello/bass keys. - The complete track includes either violin or cello solo with traditional accompaniment instruments. - The backing track includes traditional accompaniment instruments only. - Violins may play the back-up part (viola/cello/bass key) found on the bottom of each teacher page with the VCB tracks.
-They may also try transposing each tune from the violin key to the viola/cello/bass key. - Violas, cellos and basses may play the back-up part (violin key) found on the bottom of each teacher page with the V tracks.
+They may also try transposing each tune from the violin key to the viola/cello/bass key. - Violas, cellos, and basses may play the back-up part (violin key) found on the bottom of each teacher page with the V tracks.
 They may also try transposing each tune from the viola/cello/bass key to the violin key.